-Competitive gaming has been one of the fastest growing industries in the world for years and more and more people are getting involved nowadays.
+Competitive gaming has been one of the fastest growing industries in the world for years and more and more people are getting involved.
 But… if you’re unfamiliar with the concept but interested, which ones are the best to watch and possibly even play?

-If you’re unaware of what an “e-sport” is, it’s a form of competition using competitive video games (typically in a team form) with prize pools, and the system is a very similar way to regular sports such as football.
-All players in these team/organisations are usually professional gamers.
+“E-sport” is a form of competition using competitive video games (typically in a team form) with prize pools, and the system is very similar to regular sports such as football.
+All players in these teams/organisations are usually professional gamers.

 Competitive video gaming has been around since online gaming began but this is when the term “e-sport” wasn’t a thing and gaming wasn’t considered a profession.
-That was the case until the late 2000s when competitive video gaming sky rocketed in popularity.
-Today, in 2019, competitive video gaming (e-sports) is a massive part of the whole video-game industry and still growing with more people watching, mainstream media getting involved and game developers making more of these competitive types of games.
+This was the case until the late 2000's when competitive video gaming sky rocketed in popularity.
+Today, in 2020, competitive video gaming (e-sports) is a massive part of the whole video-game industry and still growing with more people watching, mainstream media getting involved and game developers making more of these competitive types of games.

 So, which are the best e-sports to watch and play?